calwe/deya/.github/ISSUE_TEMPLATE/issue--documentation-update.md

 ---
 name: 'Issue: Documentation update'
-about: 'Deya's wiki has some errors in it?
+about: Deya's wiki has some errors in it?
 Or does it just need updating?
-Report it here!'
+Report it here!
 title: ''
 labels: 'documentation'
 assignees: ''